 Specific Financial Outcomes from Denying Abortion

-The Turnaway Study, done by University of California, found that being denied an abortion “lowered a woman’s credit score, increased a woman’s amount of debt and increased the number of their negative public financial records, such as bankruptcies and evictions.”
+The Turnaway Study, done by the University of California, found that being denied an abortion “lowered a woman’s credit score, increased a woman’s amount of debt and increased the number of their negative public financial records, such as bankruptcies and evictions.”

-Higher amounts of debt 30 days or more past due — an average increase of $1,746 (78 percent)
+- Higher amounts of debt 30 days or more past due — an average increase of $1,746 (78 percent)

-An 81 percent increase in negative public records such as bankruptcies, evictions, and tax liens
+- An 81 percent increase in negative public records such as bankruptcies, evictions, and tax liens

-A greater likelihood of credit below 600
+- A greater likelihood of credit below 600

 For those who had access to abortion

 The Turnaway Study is one of the most important pieces of abortion research ever conducted.
 The study followed over a thousand women who had abortions and compared them to a similar group of women who were denied abortions due to clinic restrictions.